Kieran-Arul/using-blockchain-for-research-data/README.md

 ## Project Overview

-- This website helps users to track their budget and manage their expenditure in a convenient, intuitive way.
+- This website helps academics and test subjects share research data in a secure way by interfacing with the Ethereum blockchain

 ## How to Use